US Olympic cyclist Catlin found dead in her home at age 23

 COLORADO SPRINGS, Colo.
-(AP) — Olympic track cyclist Kelly Catlin, who helped the U.S. women’s pursuit team win the silver medal at the Rio de Janeiro Games in 2016, died Friday at her home in California.
+(AP) — Olympic track cyclist Kelly Catlin, who helped the U.S. women’s pursuit team win the silver medal at the 2016 Rio de Janeiro Games, died Friday at her home in California.
 She was 23.

 USA Cycling chief executive Rob DeMartini said in a statement Sunday that “the entire cycling community is mourning this immense loss.
 We are offering continuous support to Kelly’s teammates, coaches and staff.
 We also encourage all those who knew Kelly to support each other through the grieving.”